-Although MAA and formaldehyde cannot be detected in liquid samples, they could be detected by the offgas equipment used in SRNL experiments.
+MAA and formaldehyde have not been detected in liquid samples due to a lack of appropriate methods.
+However, the offgas equipment used in SRNL experiments is capable of detecting formaldehyde and MAA.
 A Fourier Transformed Infrared (FTIR) analyzer is used to detect a variety of organic species remaining in the vapor after the condensers.
 The FTIR spectra from a large number of these experiments have been examined for residual peaks unaccounted for in the current analysis "recipe".
 The FTIR analysis software allows for "recipes" of analytes to be examined and subtracted from observed spectra.
 Based on spectral residuals once all known species are removed, no peaks remain that would correlate to MAA or formaldehyde above detection limit in the offgas (typically 10 parts per million, molar basis) for the instrumentation.
-The lack of formaldehyde and MAA measured after the condensers is expected for a few reasons.
-These compounds are water soluble and if they enter the offgas they would be condensed in the aqueous condensate.
+The lack of formaldehyde and MAA measured after the condensers is expected since these compounds are water soluble and would be condensed in the aqueous condensate if they enter the offgas.